allegro/hermes/docs/docs/deployment/deployment.md

 The `config.json` file is mandatory, Hermes Console will crash when unable to read it.
 See [configuring Hermes Console](/configuration/console) section for more information.

-Hermes Console has no dependencies and will run out of box on Linux machines.
+Hermes Console has no dependencies and will run out of the box on Linux machines.
 To run it, use provided script:

 ```
 ./run.sh -p 8000 -c /etc/hermes-console/config.json